Tari-dev/TD-Python-Assignment01/README.md

 And displays the results of each operations

-## Personalized Greeting
+## Personalized Greeting (greeting.py)

-Takes users first name and last name, concatentates the both names into full name and prints personalized message
+Takes users first name and last name, concatentates the both names into full name and prints the personalized message